Scotty McCreery: 2015–2019: Departure from Mercury, Go Big or Go Home, and Seasons Change

 In August 2015, McCreery released the single "Southern Belle", which was intended as the lead single for a third Mercury album.
-The single failed to gain much traction on the radio, peaking at No. 45 on Billboard Country Airplay.
+The single failed to gain much traction on the radio, peaking at number 45 on Billboard Country Airplay.
 On February 3, 2016, it was confirmed that McCreery had parted ways with Mercury.
 He mentored two semi-finalists during the fifteenth season of American Idol.
 McCreery sang with Jeneve Rose Mitchell on "Gone" and with Jenna Renae on his own "See You Tonight".
 On April 7, 2016, he returned to American Idol for the original series' final show, performing a country medley with Idol alumni Kellie Pickler, Lauren Alaina, Kree Harrison, Bucky Covington, Constantine Maroulis, Ace Young, Diana DeGarmo, and Skylar Laine.

 He wrote a book, Go Big or Go Home, which was released May 3, 2016.
 He describes the book as a travelogue about specific memories throughout his life.
 He went on a book tour.

 McCreery signed a new management deal with Triple 8 on October 24, 2016.
 McCreery released his new single, "Five More Minutes" to digital retailers and streaming services on May 5, 2017.
 The song was co-written by McCreery, Frank Rogers, and Monty Criswell, after the passing of his grandfather.
 On June 12, 2017, McCreery released a music video for the single which includes home videos of his life.
 "Five More Minutes" is the first song released without a record label to ever chart on the Country Aircheck/Mediabase Top 50.
 On August 15, 2017, McCreery signed a new label deal with Triple Tigers Records/Sony Music Entertainment.
 In January 2018, "Five More Minutes" became McCreery's first number one single on the country singles charts.
 On August 5, 2018, McCreery appeared on "Celebrity Family Feud" and won $25,000 for his charity, St. Jude Children's Research Hospital.
 McCreery released his second single, "This Is It", to digital retailers on March 9, 2018.
 The single peaked at number one on the Billboard Country Airplay and Mediabase Country charts.
 McCreery released his third single, "In Between", to radio on April 1, 2019, which later became his third consecutive number one on both the Billboard Country Airplay and Mediabase Country charts.

-2020–present: Same Truck
+2020–2022: Same Truck

 "You Time" was released on September 23, 2020 as the first single to his fifth studio album, Same Truck, which was released on September 17, 2021.
-"Damn Strait" was released on October 18, 2021 as the second single.
+"Damn Strait" was released on October 18, 2021, as the second single.
+A deluxe version was released that included the single, "It Matters to Her" that peaked at number three on the Country Airplay chart.